ssc-maire/AniMAIRE-public/README.md

 To run an anisotropic spectrum, differential pitch angle distributions must be supplied to the `proton_pitch_angle_distribution` and/or `alpha_pitch_angle_distribution` arguments in `run_from_spectra` along with a reference location specified in terms of latitude and longitude in the `reference_pitch_angle_latitude` and `reference_pitch_angle_longitude` arguments respectively.
 The pitch angle distributions must be supplied as 2 dimensional functions, where the first argument is the pitch angle, and the second argument is particle rigidity (in many cases the pitch angle distribution might not depend on rigidity, but for programmatic reasons the function must at least take in rigidity as an argument although it does not need to have a dependence on it).
 The pitch angle here must be specified in units of **radians**.

-`reference_pitch_angle_latitude` and `reference_pitch_angle_longitude` are the reference latitude and longitude in GEO coordinates representing a pitch angle of 0 in the supplied pitch angle distribution used. `anisotropicMAIRE` currently makes the assumption that incoming particle distributions are cylindrically symmetric about this reference direction, and therefore that only the pitch angle with respect to this latitude and longitude are required to calculate dose rates anisotropically across Earth.
+`reference_pitch_angle_latitude` and `reference_pitch_angle_longitude` are the reference latitude and longitude in GEO coordinates representing a pitch angle of 0 in the supplied pitch angle distribution used. `AniMAIRE` currently makes the assumption that incoming particle distributions are cylindrically symmetric about this reference direction, and therefore that only the pitch angle with respect to this latitude and longitude are required to calculate dose rates anisotropically across Earth.
 Incoming solar particle events are frequently oriented near to the direction of the Interplanetary Magnetic Field (IMF), so you could specify pitch angles relative to the IMF here, and use the latitude and longitude of the IMF as the reference latitude and longitude.

 The pitch angle distributions and rigidity spectrum must be specified in units normalised such that the product of the pitch angle distribution and rigidity spectrum multiplied together is in units of **cm-2 s-1 sr-1 (GV/n)-1**.